jivyar/jekyll-now/_posts/2020-07-20-an-idiots-guide-to-coding-a-blog.md

 ---
 layout: post
-title: an idiot's guide to coding a blog
+title: the stages of an idiot attempting to code a blog
 ---
 #### hint: it's me, i'm the idiot